1iveowl/SocketLite.PCL/README.md

 Why this fork?
 Two reasons:

- 1. The original Socket for PCL delivers great broad support cross platform support.
+ 1. The original Socket for PCL delivers great broad cross-platform support.
 SocketLite PCL only covers .NET 4.5+, UWP, iOS and Android, making it simpler but also more narrow in scope.
  2. SocketLite has been refactored to use Reactive Extensions (Rx) internally as well as externally - i.e. this PCL requires Rx.

 To overarching purpose of a PCL like this is to make it easie to write socket code in PCL, simplifying cross-platform usage of socket..